 In order to use Artisan, you’ll need to download PostgreSQL.
-This program allows CerTek to perform routine maintenance on Artisan.
+This program is used to build Artisan and allows CerTek to perform routine maintenance.

 Head to postgresql.org and click on “Download.”

 Click on your operating system (for this example, we’re using a Windows computer, so we’ll click on the Windows icon).

 Navigate to the column in the table that has your operating system–in this example, it is Windows x86-64.
 If you’re not sure how to find your operating system, click here.
 Click the download icon for the most recent version.

 A pop-up window will ask if you want the program to make changes to your computer.
 Select “yes.”

 PostgreSQL already created an installation folder for you in your Program Files section, so in most cases, you won’t have to change where PostgreSQL will be installed on your computer.
 If you want to change where PostgreSQL will be installed, click on the folder button and select a new location.

 Leave the components checked, except for the Stack Builder.
 Hit “Next.”

 Now, you’ll need to select where your data will be stored.
 PostgreSQL automatically created a data folder for you, but if you want to change where that data will be stored, click on the folder button.
 Otherwise, click “Next.”